- 1 IRS Offshore Disclosure is a Specialty

-Lead Attorney Sean M. Golding, JD, LL.M., EA is one of less than 400 Board Certified Tax Law Specialist.
+Lead Attorney Sean M. Golding, Board-Certified Tax Law Specialist is one of less than 400 Board-Certified Tax Law Specialist.
 As a Tax Law Specialist. he practices Exclusively in IRS Offshore/Voluntary Disclosure matters.

 In addition to earning the Certified Tax Law Certification, Sean also holds an LL.M.
 (Master’s in Tax Law) from the University of Denver and is also an Enrolled Agent (the highest credential awarded by the IRS.)